BenJMcCarty/Helping_Your_Hosts/README.md

 >* Maintain a 1% cancellation rate (1 cancellation per 100 reservations) or lower
 >* Maintain a 4.8 overall rating

-These requirements are more readily achievable than having a host offer additiona listings, which would often require purchasing new properties.
+These requirements are more readily achievable than having a host offer additional listings, which would often require purchasing new properties.
 Furthermore, these requirements directly translate to high guest satisfaction.
 In my experience as a hotelier, being responsive and welcoming to guests are two of the most critical traits to ensure satisfaction.

 ---